Skip to content

 Should you handle your tax controversy or audit alone?

-When to enlist professional help.
+When to enlist professional tax help.

-While I generally do not recommend any taxpayer take on the IRS or a State tax agency independently, I am sensitive to clients with financial challenges.
-I may be able to suggest ways to get IRS tax audit or collection help and guidance while minimizing your out-of-pocket costs.
+While I generally do not recommend any taxpayer take on the IRS or a State tax agency without representation, I am sensitive to clients with financial challenges.
+I may be able to suggest ways to get IRS tax audit help or IRS collection help and guidance while minimizing your out-of-pocket costs.
 If you feel capable and comfortable with communicating directly with an IRS Revenue Officer, IRS Revenue Agent, IRS Tax Compliance Officer (TCO), IRS Appeals Officer, IRS Settlement Officer, or any other employee involved in your IRS, FTB, or state tax audit or collection controversy, retaining me to explain your options, suggest strategic guidance and review documents could make the difference between the success or failure of your tax resolution efforts!
 If you get in over your head, I am available and qualified to jump in and take over to resolve your tax controversy.

-Time is of the essence when dealing with tax issues.
+Time is of the essence when dealing with IRS and other tax agency issues.
 From my 34+ years of inside-the-IRS experience, I assure you the earlier you seek and receive tax audit or collection tax help for resolving your IRS, FTB, or other state tax audit, tax collection, or other tax controversy, the faster you can resume a normal life.
 Tax audit and collection problems are like tooth decay.
 They will worsen if ignored, resulting in a “financial” root canal!
 You do NOT want the IRS, FTB, or other state tax agency doing a “root canal” on your finances!!

 An important note about tax liabilities.